m3data/collective-futurecrafting/_get-involved/index.md

 <!-- Content Section Start -->
 <div class="container">
   <div class="section-heading">
-    <h2>Join the Journey</h2>
+    <h2>Join the Craft</h2>
-    <p>Collective Futurecrafting is just beginning to emerge.
-We're in the early stages of developing our playbooks, practices, and perpetual pilot programs.
-This is an invitation to help shape this living practice from the ground up.</p>
+    <p>Collective Futurecrafting is a seedling just beginning to emerge.
+This is an invitation to help nuruture and cultivate this living practice.</p>
   </div>

   {% include content-pod.html